mistodon/melo/README.md

 ### Errors

-1. Sequencing and generation phases need proper errors
+1. Sequencing and generation errors give you no line information
+2. No error shows you the line where the error occurs
+3. Errors about ridiculous tuplets should explain which bar caused the tuplet blowup

 ### Features

-1. Urgently need note lengths supported
-2. Voice volume would be useful

-### Bugs

-1. Generation crashes when a voice contains no bars/notes.
-2. Notes in tuplets are not split up properly
+1. Repeats of previous bars
+2. Declaring parts that can be played in multiple places